 Bread.
 The way it's meant to be.

-(completely different protein count that AP flour, so buy the right one)
+5 to 6 c.
+Bread Flour (completely different protein count that AP flour, so buy the right one)

 1 c. warm water >110 degrees (warm sensation on the inside of the wrist, but not hot)